xscriptordev/obsidian/README.md

 - Style Settings integration for customization

 ## Installation
-- From Obsidian: Settings → Appearance → Community Themes → Search **Xscriptor Theme**
+- From Obsidian: Settings → Appearance → Community Themes → Search **Xscriptor**
-- Or manually: copy the `files` into `.obsidian/themes/Xscriptor Theme/` and select it in Settings → Appearance
+- Or manually: copy the `files` into `.obsidian/themes/Xscriptor/` and select it in Settings → Appearance

 ## Previews
 - Mobile